1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ### Cart behavior

+* Product quantity can be cached for a configurable amount of minutes, to reduce hits to back-end system (DK).
+The default cache is 0 minutes, which means it's disabled.
+Product quantity is still always checked when a) a user views a product and b) when the user adds that item to the cart.
+In listings from then on, cache is used.

 * Products are reserved when they are placed in a cart.
 After a configurable amount of minutes (default 20), the cart is emptied and the item returned into stock.

 # Technical Notes